 No time to read it now?
 Pin it for later!

-Nanaimo Bars – Best National Dish of Canada?
+Nanaimo Bars – Canada’s Best National Dish?

 These delicious bars are so sweet they’ll make your teeth itch!
 Named after a city on Vancouver Island, a Nanaimo bar is made of three layers: a wafer and coconut crumb base, a middle layer of custard flavoured butter icing, and a top layer of chocolate ganache.
 It’s as delicious as you might imagine!

 Nanaimo bars are best just out of the freezer and in small amounts!
 They’re not complicated to make but are a little fussy.
-When you make them, use this recipe, straight from Nanaimo.
+When you make them, use this recipe, which comes straight from Nanaimo.
 When you’re in Nanaimo itself, make sure you go on the Nanaimo Bar trail which guides you to the all of the locations and varieties of Nanaimo bars.

-Poutine – a Canadian delicacy
+Poutine – a Canadian delicacy vying for Canada’s National Dish

 Originating from Quebec, poutine consists of french fries and cheese curds topped with brown gravy.
 I must admit that poutine is not one of my favourite national dishes of Canada!
 Those who love it love it a lot, though.
 My daughter even craved poutine during her pregnancy!